Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: introduction

 A variant of the index coding problem, called pliable index coding (PICOD), was introduced by Brahma and Fragouli in \cite{brahma_fragouli_PICOD}.
 The pliable index coding problem relaxes the index coding setup, such that each receiver requests \textit{any} message which is not present in its side-information (i.e., any message from its \textit{request-set}).
-It was shown in \cite{brahma_fragouli_PICOD} that finding the optimal solution for a PICOD problem is NP-hard in general.
+It was shown in \cite{brahma_fragouli_PICOD} that finding the optimal length of a PICOD problem is NP-hard in general.
 However the existence of a code with length $O(\min\{\log m(1+\log^+(\frac{n}{\log m})), m, n\})$ was proved using a probabilistic argument (where $\log^+(x)=\max\{0,\log(x)\})$.
 When $m=n^{\delta}$ for some constant $\delta>0$, this means that $O(\log^2 n)$ is sufficient.
 Some algorithms for designing pliable index codes based on greedy and set-cover techniques were also presented and compared in \cite{brahma_fragouli_PICOD}.
 In \cite{PolyTime_PICOD}, a polynomial-time algorithm was presented for general PICOD problems which achieves a length $O(\log^2 n)$.
-Thus, unlike the index coding problem which has instances for which the required length can be $O(\sqrt{n}),$ much fewer transmissions are sufficient in general for PICOD instances.
+Thus, unlike the index coding problem which has instances for which the required length can be $\Theta(n)$ (for instance, the directed $n$-cycle problem \cite{BBJK}), much fewer transmissions are sufficient in general for PICOD instances.
 For several special classes of PICOD problems, distinguished by the structure of the side-information or request-sets of the receivers, achievability and converse results were presented in \cite{TightITConverse_LiuTun_TIT,Sasi_Rajan_CodeConstrPICOD}.
 Converse techniques were further developed in \cite{Ong_Vellambi_Kliewer_AbsentRx1,ong2019improved_absRx2}, using which the optimal lengths of specific classes of PICOD problems were obtained.
-Other extensions of PICOD such as vector pliable index codes \cite{PolyTime_PICOD}, multiple requests \cite{brahma_fragouli_PICOD,PolyTime_PICOD}, secure pliable index codes \cite{SecureDecPICOD} and decentralized pliable index codes \cite{Decen_PICOD} have also been studied recently.
+Other extensions of PICOD such as vector pliable index codes \cite{PolyTime_PICOD}, multiple requests \cite{brahma_fragouli_PICOD,PolyTime_PICOD}, secure pliable index codes \cite{SecureDecPICOD} and decentralized pliable index codes \cite{Decen_PICOD} have been studied recently.
+Pliable index coding has also been proposed for efficient data exchange in real-world applications, such as in the data shuffling phase of distributed computing \cite{PICODdatashuffling}.